 Why Medical Billing & Coding Certification?

-Welcome to MedicalBillingAndCoding.org (MB&CC for short), your source for the essential medical billing and coding education and certification guides and free education courseware.
-In addition to the many guides and resources found on MB&CC, we also host an original series of videos designed to take you through the entirety of medical billing and coding education.
+Welcome to MedicalBillingAndCoding.org (MB&C for short), your source for the essential medical billing and coding certification guides and free education courseware.
+In addition to the many guides and resources found on MB&C, we also host an original series of videos designed to take you through the entirety of medical billing and coding certification and education.

 While there is no certification attached to our curriculum of videos, you can think of the series as either a unique introduction to the field or as an excellent supplement to your formal education or recertification efforts.
 Each video is paired with a complete transcript, meaning the material can be parsed as you see fit.

 Whether you prefer our videos or our comprehensive written guides, we will be sure to take you through every aspect of the medical billing and coding professions ― from an in-depth explanation of the code sets medical coders use for diagnostic and procedural documentation to a survey of medical claims and their impact on reimbursement.

 We also discuss billing for Medicare, Medicaid, and other third-party payers, as well as the regulations enforced under the Health Information Privacy and Accountability Act (HIPAA).
 In each video and guide, you will learn new vocabulary terms, important concepts, and useful guidelines — all information professionals in the field are expected to know.
 But before you dive into our site and kick-start a medical billing and coding career, we feel it is important to account for the rise of the medical billing and coding profession as a whole.